JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_2.md

 # Output: (1, 1939)
 ```

 Note that the input is translated into 1939 tokens.

-Now, let's generate a response:
+Let's generate a response:

 ```python
 logits = model(input_ids, pixel_values, image_sizes)